 Knowing Japanese will make your life easier in Japan.
 You can get to know others and make friends with them.
 They may help you when you need any help.
 You may be able to fulfill your dreams.
-In order to be yourself in Japan, it is strongly recommended that you keep studying Japanese.
+In order to live your own life in Japan, it is strongly recommended that you keep studying Japanese.

-3-1 About the Japanese language
+About the Japanese language

 - Japanese language uses five types of characters: hiragana, katakana, kanji, and English letters (romaji) and numbers.
 Both Hiragana and Katakana have 46 characters each and those written in smaller versions (four characters for Hiragana and nine characters for Katakana).
-The special symbols " $^{\circ}$ are also used. - Kanji are helpful once you memorize them.
+The special symbols " " - are also used. - Kanji will be helpful once you memorize them.
 Some may look complicated.
 Start by learning the simple ones. - Learn about romaji as well, which is often used when you type or text for mails and social media - If you live in Japan, it is very important to know the names of local places and streets by reading and writing characters such as Kanji.
 Japanese also has many dialects and they have an important role in your community life.
-You can learn these dialects at Japanese classes in your area and through communication with local residents. - There are forms of polite speech in Japanese.
-It would be better if you become able to use polite Japanese depending on who you are speaking to. - 3-2
+You can learn these dialects at Japanese classes in your area and through communication with local residents. - Other than the above-mentioned, there are forms of polite speech in Japanese.
+It would be better if you become able to use polite Japanese depending on who you are speaking to.